By Joel P. Engardio

 Where: 55 Fillmore (IBEW Local 6 auditorium)

-What: Free drinks and snacks!
+What: The free event also includes drinks and snacks!

 Learn More: Visit www.facebook.com/SFUnitedDems to learn more about the United Democratic Club